-During FY 2019, the Commission's five primary goals arising from its 2018 Strategic Plan consisted of (1) protecting against gamesmanship; (2) maintaining a strong workforce both within the agency as well as with NIGC's tribal regulatory partners; (3) leveraging reliable and emerging industry technology trends to support tribal economic development and self-sufficiency; (4) developing and executing a rural outreach plan; and (5) achieving operational excellence.
+During FY 2023, the Commission's four primary goals arising from its 2022 Strategic Plan consisted of (1) Industry Integrity; (2) Preparedness; (3) Outreach; and (4) Agency Accountability.
 As such, during the past fiscal year, the Commission accomplished the following goals and tasks.